 "He was a good family man, even if he had no kids to make a true family." an uncle says.

-Renee does not tell him that his nephew wanted it that way so to keep all her affections to himself and she did not want to create a closer togetherness with him.
+Renee does not tell him that his nephew wanted it that way so to keep all her affections to himself.
+Anyway, she would've done anything to avoid a tighter connection to him.

 "He always wanted to be cremated so he wouldn't have to go in the ground; he always hated that thought," his mother says then points out, "how much he loved you Renee."